sukykaur/AzureISO/IaaS WebApp/iso-iaaswa-overview.md

 See the configuration for [network security groups](https://github.com/Azure/fedramp-iaas-webapp/blob/master/nestedtemplates/virtualNetworkNSG.json) deployed with this solution.
 Organizations can configure network security groups by editing the file above using [this documentation](https://docs.microsoft.com/azure/virtual-network/virtual-networks-nsg) as a guide.

-Each of the subnets has a dedicated network Security Group:
+Each of the subnets has a dedicated network security group:
 - 1 network security group for Application Gateway (LBNSG)
 - 1 network security group for bastion host (MGTNSG)
 - 1 network security group for primary and backup domain controllers (ADNSG)